The Nest

 That’s why people use touchless devices and Autobots to make things accessible and convenient but still very safe amidst the pandemic.
 The following are examples of how smart real estate is beneficial when it comes to health security:

-• Doors are now built with sensors that automatically open when detecting any object in real time or person aiming to pass through.
+• Doors are now built with sensors that automatically open when detecting any object in real-time or a person aiming to pass through.

 • QR Codes and GPS are also maximized in malls and workplace modes of entry to speed up contact tracing, which helps prevent any possible outbreak.